xinyang22/assignment-1/README.md

 As a user type, I want to book a cousellor so that I can find solutions to my life issues.

-Features
+Features:
 I included a navigation bar on the home page and it is responsive which means that is will be able to shrink and fit on mobile view .

-Existing Features
+Existing Features:
-Feature 1 -A form that allows users to give their feedback and also make bookings ...
+Feature 1 -A form that allows users to give their feedback and also make bookings.

-Features Left to Implement:be able to validate the feedback form so users know that they have already submitted the form
+Features Left to Implement: Being able to validate the feedback form so users know that they have already submitted the form

-Testing
-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:
+Testing:

-feedback form:
+[feedback form:
 Go to the "feedback form" page
-You should be able to show how the project looks and works on different browsers and screen sizes.
+You should be able to show how the project looks and works on different browsers and screen sizes.]